This Day in History: May 9

 This Day in History: April 28

 On this day in 1950, Jay Leno was born.
-He was the baby in the nursery wearing a denim blanket in a race car crib.
+He was the baby in the nursery wearing a denim onesie in a race car crib.

 On this day in 1983, a West German magazine began publishing purported entries from Hitler’s diary, which later proved to be forgeries.
 You could tell they were fake because the handwriting was slightly off – and also, they were in a My Little Pony notebook.